Liza Brown is a writer and a lover of all

 Part 2: How to Create Split Screen Video with Video Overlays

-Besides the built-in split screen feature which provides several split screen presets, you can also place all your video clips in the position you like.
+Besides the built-in split screen feature which provides several split screen presets in previous Filmora8 versions, you can also place all your video clips in the position you like to create a split-screen style like video in Filmora9.
 In this tutorial, I will show you how to make a split screen video by overlaying videos.

-Place the videos in right order and then select the clips in the timeline and then play it in the Preview window to check if there is any unwanted part.
-To remove the unwanted frames, split the video clip and then cut it.
+Place the videos in right track and then select the clips in the timeline and then play it in the Preview window to check if there is any unwanted part.
+To remove the unwanted frames, split the video clip and then cut and removeit.

 2 Adjust Position, Resize, and add Mask